Body Implant Surgery

 BODY IMPLANTS ARE MUSCLE ENHANCERS

-Increasing the size of certain body muscle, or muscular enhancement, is the objective of most body implants.
-Other than breast implants (which is not a muscular enhancer), the most commonly recognized body implants include pectoral, buttock and calf implants.
+Increasing the size of certain body muscles, or muscular enhancement, is the objective of most body implants.
+Other than breast implants (which is not a muscular enhancer), the most commonly historically used body implants were the buttock, calf and pectoral implants.
 While once viewed as unusual or rare procedures, body implant surgery today is fairly common as implant materials and surgical techniques have improved.
-This has also lead to new innovative implants and areas for augmentation such as arm (biceps and triceps), deltoid and hip implants.
+This has also lead to new innovative implants and areas for augmentation such as arm (biceps and triceps), shoulders (deltoid and trapezius), thighs and hip implants.
 While fat injection augmentation has a valuable role in the enhancement of certain body areas, synthetic implants offer a permanent and assured solution to body augmentation that has the trade-off of an implanted synthetic material and a longer recovery.

 Muscle implants are used to surgically build-out or augment an underdeveloped or deficient area of muscle in the body.
 These muscle ‘weaknesses’ can be caused by a congenital defect, a traumatic injury, or more commonly, an aesthetic desire for improvement in one’s self-esteem.
 Aesthetic desires for body implants come from an inability to build up the muscle adequately through exercise, and/or a disproportion to the rest of the body.
 There are also recent fashion and cultural influences that have increased the desires for larger chests and buttocks.
 Congenital defects that lead some patients to receive body implants can include club foot, chest wall deformities from Pectus and Poland’s syndrome (pectoral implants) and Sprengel’s deformity (deltoid implants).